 - They used fear-based tactics that convinced them their heirs would be saddled with ever-increasing maintenance fees after the consumers died.
 When in fact, states have procedures allowing heirs to disclaim any timeshare inheritance.

 - Failing to give consumers promised refunds.
-The defendants’ sales documents include a “guarantee” that if the defendants do not deliver on their promises, consumers will receive a full refund.
+The defendants’ sales documents include a “guarantee” that consumers will receive a full refund if they do not deliver on their promises.
 When consumers call to request refunds, the defendants cite non-existent litigation, the COVID pandemic, or other phony reasons why they haven’t secured the timeshare exit and then deny nearly every refund requested.

 Don’t Pay for Something You Can Do Yourself: 3 Ways You Can DIY a Timeshare Exit